implydata/plywood/README.md

 Plywood is architected around the principles of nested [Split-Apply-Combine](http://www.jstatsoft.org/article/view/v040i01/v40i01.pdf), a powerful divide-and-conquer algorithm that can be used to construct all types of data visualizations.
-Plywood comes with it's own [expression language](docs/docs/expressions.md) where a single Plywood expression can translate to multiple database queries, and where results are returned in a nested data structure so they can be easily consumed by visualizaton libraries
+Plywood comes with its own [expression language](docs/docs/expressions.md) where a single Plywood expression can translate to multiple database queries, and where results are returned in a nested data structure so they can be easily consumed by visualizaton libraries